BigNate469/barnacle/README.md

 You can use whatever file extension and MIME type you want- however I recomend using a MIME type of text/plain and a unique file extnsion so that you can tell these files apart from others.

-The parser that I have provided does not support objects; make your own if you want that.
+The parser that I have provided does not support objects (yet); make your own if you want that.
 Currently working on arrays.

 ### Escaping characters
 Characters are escaped using the | character (known as a pipe or absolute value sign), not the backslash.